vmware-archive/graphite-nozzle/README.md

 Following is a brief overview of the metrics that graphite-nozzle will extract from the Firehose and send off to Graphite.

+### CounterEvent

+CounterEvents represent the increment of a counter. graphite-nozzle will send these through to StatsD as a Counter metric.
+These metrics appear in the Graphite Web UI under `Graphite.stats.counters.<statsdPrefix>.ops.<counterName>`.

 ### ContainerMetric

 CPU, RAM and disk usage metrics for app containers will be sent through to StatsD as a Gauge metric.
 Note that ContainerMetric Events will not appear on the Firehose by default (at the moment) so you'll need to run a separate app to generate these.
 There is a sample ContainerMetric-generating app included in the noaa repository [here](https://github.com/cloudfoundry/noaa/tree/master/container_metrics_sample).
 These metrics appear in the Graphite Web UI under `Graphite.stats.gauges.<statsdPrefix>.apps.<appID>.<containerMetric>.<instanceIndex>`.